tinymce/tinymce-docs/plugins/moxiemanager.md

 MoxieManager is an application separate from TinyMCE that includes .NET or PHP server components.
 Being built by the team behind TinyMCE it has tight integration with the editor via a toolbar control.
 It is designed to work with TinyMCE configuration settings such as `relative_urls`.

 MoxieManager is a paid addition to TinyMCE.
-It is included in a TinyMCE Enterprise subscription or can be purchased separately from [http://www.moxiemanager.com/](http://www.moxiemanager.com/).
+It is included in a [TinyMCE Enterprise subscription](https://www.tinymce.com/pricing/) or can be purchased separately from the MoxieManager [website](http://www.moxiemanager.com/).

 Full documentation on MoxieManager, including how to [integrate with TinyMCE](http://www.moxiemanager.com/documentation/index.php/TinyMCE_Integration), can be [found](http://www.moxiemanager.com/documentation/) on the MoxieManager website.